 Field Services Fee

-The Field Services Fee for all Gas delivered at the delivery point specified above shall equal Thirty-five cents ($0.35 ) per Mcf, plus actual fuel, shrink and lost and unaccounted for Gas, for all Gas delivered by Seller at the Delivery Point.
-If the total cumulative volume for Gas for which Seller has paid the Field Services Fee for this Delivery Point equals twenty-two(22 ) Bcf by December 31, 2002, then the Field Services Fee for this Delivery Point shall equal thirty-three cents ($0.33) per Mcf.
-At the end of the Primary Term the Field Services Fee shall be decreased by one half cent ($0.005) per Mcf..
+The Field Services Fee for all Gas delivered at the delivery point specified above shall equal thirty-five cents ($0.35 ) per Mcf, plus actual fuel, shrink and lost and unaccounted for Gas, for all Gas delivered by Seller at the Delivery Point.
+If the total cumulative volume for Gas for which Seller has paid the Field Services Fee for this Delivery Point equals twenty-two (22) Bcf by December 31, 2002, then the Field Services Fee for this Delivery Point shall equal thirty-three cents ($0.33) per Mcf.
+At the end of the Primary Term the Field Services Fee shall be decreased by one half cent ($0.005) per Mcf.

 Fuel, shrink and lost and unaccounted for Gas as specified above shall not exceed six and one-half percent (6 ½).